 Blandin Foundation covers the cost of the program (tuition, meals, and training materials).
 The cost to participants is their time and travel to and from the sessions.
 If attendance at the program creates a financial hardship, enabling funds are available through the Grand Rapids Area Community Foundation.

-To learn more about the program contact Becky Adams.
+To learn more about the program contact the Recruitment Manager.